AshJToomey/Ashley-s-project/README.md

 Previous page	Goes back to the last page
 Hey Ash	Triggers a friendly alert

-Screenshots (Optional)

-Include visuals or a GIF to show the listening toggle, animated dots, or navigation in action.

 Future Improvements
 	•	Add form submission with success message
 	•	Expand voice command support (e.g. “Go to Contact”, “Scroll Down”)